xwanyue0221/Graduate-Portfolio/README.md

 B) **IST 769**: Advanced Big Data Management <br>
 **Covered Skills**: Relational SQL (Programming, Transactions, Concurrency Control, Performance, Security), Hadoop Ecosystems (HDFS, MapReduce, Hive, Hbase, Impala, etc), noSQL (MongoDB, Redis, Cassandra, Kakfa, KSQL, Graph Databases), Data Modeling & Design <br>
-**Description**: IST769's study objectives include the analysis of relational and non-relational databases and their corresponding management system architectures, the analysis of data systems performance, scalability and security, and analysis of choosing different database in different scenarios.
+**Description**: IST769's study objectives include the analysis of relational and non-relational databases and their corresponding management system architectures, the analysis of data systems performance, scalability, and security, and analysis of choosing different databases in different scenarios.
+The final project of IST769 is to provide a detailed and professional presentation based on the chosen topic.
 The final project of IST769 is to provide a detailed and professional presentation based on the chosen topic.
 The topic I have chosen is the introduction of a graph database named [Neo4j](./IST769/xwanyue_whitpaper_Neo4j.pdf). <br>
 <br>

 C) **IST 664**: Natural Language Processing <br>
 **Covered Skills**: Statistical Parsing, Semantic Processing & Representation, Role Labeling, Discourse Analysis, Coreference Resolution, Deep NLP (Word Embedding, CNN) <br>
 **Description**: IST664 is designed to help students develop techniques of unstructured text processing, including concepts regarding text analysis and the ability to generate a linguistic analytic report.
 The coursework project was to establish models for [Detection of Personal Experience](https://github.com/xwanyue0221/MS-Applied-Data-Science-Portfolio-Milestone-Spring-2021/blob/main/IST%20664/Final%20Project/NLP%20Final%20Project%20Report.docx) based on a database annotated by Professor Lu Xiao and her research team.
-Besides, our group also researched the aspect of [Deep Learning for Chinese Word Segmentation and POS Tagging](https://github.com/xwanyue0221/MS-Applied-Data-Science-Portfolio-Milestone-Spring-2021/blob/main/IST%20664/Final%20Project/664_poster.pdf). <br>
+Besides, our group also did research and made a presentation of [Deep Learning for Chinese Word Segmentation and POS Tagging](https://github.com/xwanyue0221/MS-Applied-Data-Science-Portfolio-Milestone-Spring-2021/blob/main/IST%20664/Final%20Project/664_poster.pdf). <br>
 **Poster:** <br>
 ![Deep Learning for Chinese Word Segmentation and POS Tagging](https://github.com/xwanyue0221/MS-Applied-Data-Science-Portfolio-Milestone-Spring-2021/blob/main/IST%20664/Final%20Project/664_poster.png)<br>
 <br>